 How much does a notary public bond cost in Utah?

-Notary publics in Utah must post $5,000 surety bonds with the Office of the Lieutenant Governor prior to operating within the state.
+Utah notaries must post $5,000 surety bonds with the Office of the Lieutenant Governor prior to operating within the state.

 SuretyBonds.com issues these four-year bonds for just $40!
 Errors and omissions insurance is also available for additional premium.
 Simply click Buy Now to visit our secure payment portal and purchase your bond online today.
 It only takes a few minutes to be on your way to being bonded as a notary in Utah.

 |Bond Type||Bond Amount||Cost|